If you are planning a trip to Busan, the second biggest city in South Korea, read this ultimate guide to getting around Busan by public transport!

-However, there are some unscrupulous taxi drivers who often assume that a foreign traveler wants to go a long distance and they may attempt to charge much higher fixed fares (as much as 20,000 KRW) in some areas such as around Busan Port.
+However, some unscrupulous taxi drivers often assume that a foreign traveler wants to go a long distance and they may attempt to charge much higher fixed fares (as much as 20,000 KRW) in some areas such as around Busan Port.

 Insist on the meter and take a different taxi if your driver refuses to use it.
 Asking about the approximate fare will be helpful before taking a taxi.

 View this post on Instagram

 The bus network in Busan is fairly comprehensive.
 It is recommended travelers to Busan use the T-money card or Cashbee card as the cash fare is higher than the transportation card fare.
 Also, if you pay in cash, you can’t receive a transfer discount.

 Transportation cardholders can also enjoy free transfers within 30 minutes of getting off.
 However, they must touch the card on the card reading machine when they get off the bus.

 Inside the bus, you will be able to find a sign with destinations displayed in Korean, English, and Japanese, although there will be no English route maps whatsoever on the bus.
 Make sure you check your route and see which bus to take in advance.

 Here are some of the key bus routes that run through major tourist destinations in Busan.

 1. Bus No. 1003 runs every 8 to 11 mins and passes through major tourist spots.
 (It also runs at night as a night bus!)